 Finding a high quality dry herb vaporizer means thinking about what type of device you’re looking for.
 Although the distinctions aren’t always clear-cut, there are three main types of dry herb vaporizer: dry herb vape pens, portable dry herb vaporizers and desktop dry herb vaporizers.

-- Dry herb vape pens: A herb vape pen is similar in size to an e-liquid vape pen, but with a heating chamber in place of the e-liquid tank.
+A herb vape pen is similar in size to an e-liquid vape pen, but with a heating chamber in place of the e-liquid tank.
 Many marijuana vape pens focus on waxes and concentrates, but some are available for vaping dry herb.
 However, only a few can vape dry herb effectively because of their limited size and power.

-- Portable dry herb vaporizers: Portable weed vaporizer devices are bigger than vape pens but can still be carried around with you and use batteries for power rather than a wall outlet.
+Portable weed vaporizer devices are bigger than vape pens but can still be carried around with you and use batteries for power rather than a wall outlet.
 Like herbal vape pens, they have a chamber that you fill with your material, and then you choose a temperature setting before starting to vape.
 These work much more efficiently than most dry herb vape pens.
 Most will use conduction heating, but more expensive ones may use convection heating.

-- Desktop dry herb vaporizers: Desktop vaporizers are much bigger devices that need to sit on a table or other surface to be used, and are usually powered by a wall outlet.
+Desktop vaporizers are much bigger devices that need to sit on a table or other surface to be used, and are usually powered by a wall outlet.
 They usually perform much better than portable dry herb vaporizers, but tend to be more expensive too.
 You either inhale directly through a tube (a “whip”) or by attaching a balloon that is filled with vapor, which you then inhale from.
 Many desktop vaporizers use convection heating.

-Choosing a Dry Herb Vaporizer
+Choosing a Quality Dry Herb Vaporizer

 In some sense, there is no “best dry herb vaporizer,” because it all really comes down to what you’re looking for.
 If you want something portable, then a desktop unit is never going to be the best option for you, even if it offers a better vape than a portable dry herb vaporizer.
 So choosing the best quality dry herb vaporizer is really about thinking about what you want from your device.